jerickjoe111/launch-school/JS210/course_topics.md

 1. It reassigns any non-local variable.
 2. It mutates the value of any object referenced by a non-local variable.
-3. It reads from or writes to any data entity (files, network connections, etc.) that is non-local to your program.
+3. It reads from or writes to any data entity (files, network connections, etc.) that is non-local to our program.
 4. It raises an exception.
 5. It calls another function that has side effects.